Starlink Review 2026: Is It Worth It for Travelers?

 Speed Test Results

-We conducted 312 speed tests across 8 months using Speedtest by Ookla and Fast.com, testing at different times of day, in different location types, and across three regions.
-Here is what Starlink actually delivers.
+I ran 312 speed tests across 8 months using Speedtest by Ookla and Fast.com, testing at different times of day, in different location types, and across three regions.
+Here’s what Starlink actually delivers.

 Speed by Location Type